Avon River / Ōtākaro: Punting

 Commercial punting as a tourist attraction is available in the central city, Hagley Park and Mona Vale, a park in Fendalton.

 Fishing

-The Avon River, flowing through the centre of the South Island's most populous urban area, has become popular among local anglers as large numbers of introduced brown trout are in the river.
-In the lower reaches below the Central Business District it is not uncommon for trout over 10 lbs (4 kg) to be caught, after the fish have made good use of consuming high numbers of a native Galaxiidae and whitebait.
-Above the CBD the fish are smaller but higher numbers of these smaller fish are available, the most common method above the city is fly fishing as the Trout have become somewhat wary of anglers.
+The Avon River, flowing through the centre of the South Island's most populous urban area, is popular with local anglers as it contains large numbers of introduced brown trout.
+In the lower reaches below the Central Business District it is not uncommon for trout over 10 lbs (4 kg) to be caught, after the fish have consumed large quantities of a native Galaxiidae and whitebait.
+Above the CBD the fish are smaller and more numerous, and fly fishing is the most common fishing method there, as the trout are somewhat wary of anglers.
 Angling is not permitted between the Armagh Street bridge at Hagley Park and the Barbadoes Street bridge downstream from the city centre.

 Earthquakes

 Much of the land along the Avon River / Ōtākaro downstream from the central city was damaged in the 2010 Canterbury earthquake, the February 2011 Christchurch earthquake and the June 2011 Christchurch earthquake and has been zoned red by the Canterbury Earthquake Recovery Authority.
 Community interests are lobbying for the red zoned land to be turned into a park that links the central city with the estuary.
 The campaign is headed by a group called Avon-Ōtākaro Network (AvON) and has received the backing of the mayor.

 In January 2013 health officials warned against swimming in the river due to contamination, linked to damage caused in the earthquakes.

 In September 2015, it was revealed that Christchurch City Council (CCC) and the Canterbury Earthquake Recovery Authority (CERA) had bought two sculptures named Stay from English sculptor Antony Gormley, with one of them to be placed in the Avon River.
 Gormley, who had visited Christchurch in 2007 and significantly discounted his works for the city, stated that he wanted his sculptures to help the city's healing process from the earthquakes.
 CCC's contribution towards the project was NZ$502,500, while CERA refused to say how much it spent.
 The second sculpture will be placed at the Arts Centre.
 The two sculpture are Gormley's first works in New Zealand.